50 Ramen Noodle Recipes That Will Change Your Perspective on This College Student Staple

 The beauty of ramen is that it’s as versatile as it is cheap and easy to make.
 With a little imagination, this kitchen staple can transform from a dorm room dish to a full-blown family dinner.
 Above all, ramen noodle recipes are quick for busy people like you.

 Now that you’ve learned how to whip up affordable and easy meals for yourself, learn how else you can maximize your time and cover your bases when you’ve got a lot on your plate.
-Check out our article, 12 Tips to Balance Working Full-Time & Going to College, to learn how to hack your busy schedule and achieve a balance between academia and the working world.
+While online programs and competency-based education course formats can certainly help you make it all work, you can also lean on the knowledge of others for help.
+Check out our article, 12 Tips to Balance Working Full-Time & Going to College, for more tips on how to balance your busy schedule.

 EDITOR’S NOTE: This article was originally published in August 2009.
 It has since been updated to include information relevant to 2018.